-- 1. Internationalisation: The application contributes to knowledge exchange between the host institution and the applicant's home institution, i.e. agreements of change of research environment for PhD students or postdoctoral students, joint publications, joint applications for funding. - 2.
-Interdisciplinarity: The application includes affiliation of collaborators from other research disciplines (e.g. basic science, clinical science, epidemiology, psychology) with a clear description of how the synergy of research disciplines contributes to achieving the goals of the project. - 3.
-Collaboration across sectors: The application includes affiliation of collaborators from other sectors e.g. industry, general practice, university hospitals or formalised agreements with collaborators from other sectors.
+1. Internationalisation: The application contributes to knowledge exchange between the host institution and the applicant's home institution, i.e. agreements of change of research environment for PhD

+- students or postdoctoral students, joint publications, joint applications for funding.
+The collaboration must create actual value for the project and the applicant. - 2.
+Interdisciplinarity: The application includes affiliation of collaborators from other research disciplines (e.g. basic science, clinical science, epidemiology, psychology) with a clear description of how the synergy of research disciplines contributes to achieving the goals of the project. - Collaboration across sectors: The application includes affiliation of collaborators from other sectors e.g. industry, general practice, university hospitals or formalised agreements with collaborators from other sectors.
+The collaboration should result in synergy between the collaborators. - 4.
+Patient and/or public involvement (PPI): The application includes a separate paragraph that reflects on and outlines explicit plans and strategies for PPI in the study.
+It should be discussed how PPI can improve and contribute to this particular study and detail the benefits and relevance of the study for patients/users and society.
+PPI requires different approaches in various contexts, such as basic research, epidemiological research, and clinical research.
+Given the diverse nature of research disciplines and methodologies, the extent and manner of meaningful PPI will vary in applications from different research areas.
+However, it is imperative that all applications adhere to a baseline level of PPI.

-Collaborations can be documented by collaboration agreements or an e-mail from the collaborators describing the nature of the collaboration, including e.g. joint publications based on affiliation and educational background of authors, joint and funded applications, patent applications or spin-off companies.
+Regarding items 1-3: Collaborations can be documented by collaboration agreements or an e-mail from the collaborators describing the nature of the collaboration, including e.g. joint publications based on affiliation and educational background of authors, joint and funded applications, patent applications or spin-off companies.